-The Harp Ensemble Valentine’s Concert, directed by William Lovelace, will feature multiple full-sized harps and multiple harpists from East Tennessee.
-You and your sweetheart are invited to attend this unique annual concert in celebration of Valentine’s Day.
+The fourteenth annual Harp Ensemble Valentine’s Concert, directed by William Lovelace, will feature full-sized harps and multiple harpists from East Tennessee, some of whom are among the nation’s top artists.

-Repertoire for the concert will include world famous harp pieces written by the finest harpist/performers of the last few centuries, including Naderman, Hasselmans, Renie, and Grandjany.
-Some of the repertoire is truly ensemble music with different students playing different parts; other selections consist of standard solo repertoire that multiple harps will perform simultaneously creating a vision as beautiful to behold as it is to hear.
+Repertoire for the concert will include world famous harp pieces written by the finest harpist/performers of the last few centuries: Naderman, Hasselmans, Renie, and Grandjany to name a few.
+Some of the repertoire is truly ensemble music with different students playing different parts; other selections consist of standard solo repertoire that multiple harps will perform simultaneously.

-William Lovelace, harp instructor for East Tennessee, served for two six-year terms on the board of the American Harp Society, serving as National President for four of those 12 years.
+William Lovelace served for two six-year terms on the board of the American Harp Society, serving as National President for four of those 12 years.
 He moved to East Tennessee in 1989, where he began teaching and performing locally.
-Many of his students have gone on to perform with the Knoxville Symphony Youth Orchestra, the Symphony of the Mountains Youth Orchestra in Kingsport, the Orchestra at Maryville College, the University of Tennessee Symphony Orchestra, and one student performed at a national competition last year.
+Many of his students have gone on to perform with the Knoxville Symphony Youth Orchestra, the Symphony of the Mountains Youth Orchestra in Kingsport, the Orchestra at Maryville College, the University of Tennessee Symphony Orchestra and more.

 Open to the public, this program is hosted by the Blount County Public Library, located at 508 N. Cusick Street, Maryville.
 For further information about library programs or services, call the library at 982-0981 or visit www.blounttn.org/197/Public-Library.